bhusain/EdgeCrafting/README.md

 ## 1) Pre-processing

-Pre-processing includes normalizing of the input Gene expression matrix (GEM).
+Pre-processing includes normalizing of the input Unified Kidney Gene expression matrix (GEM)

-Details can be found within the NetExtractor paper, and the normalizing code can be accessed at: https://github.com/SystemsGenetics/GEMprep
+Details for the normalizing code can be accessed at: https://github.com/SystemsGenetics/GEMprep

+The normalized UnifiedKidneyGEM is available upon request.

-## 2) NetExtractor Algorithm [Modules A-D]
+## 2) EdgeCrafting Algorithm [Modules A-D]
 ```
 python EdgeCrafting.py
 ```